tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 <!-- Feedback:

 1)

-My comments and feedback on https://bernsteinbear-com-pr-76.fly.dev/blog/type-inference/

-- "we implement HM two ways" <-- is there a missing "in"? "we implement HM in two ways"

-- "visually confusing" I don't know what it means for an algorithm to "visually" confusing..

-- "Type constructor like `->`, ..."
-I guess most readers will be familiar with OCaml or Haskell, and thus `->`, but depending on the background assumed you may want to explain what the arrow operator is for.

-- "it was presented in the paper" which paper?
-Would be good to have a link or at least the title of the paper.

 - "instantiate the scheme and return it" at this point it's a bit unclear what a scheme is, and instantiation is not defined yet.
 I suspect a reader who is unfamiliar with HM and wants to learn may get a bit confused.